Hafida Zizi: Style and influences

 Hafida Zizi is a self-taugh artist and received no formal training.
 Her painting style is known for its naïvety and the intense use of color.

 Zizi's art focuses on the lives of Moroccan women, especially the daily experiences of the Amazigh women, and their central role for their communities.
-She often chooses classic motifs, such as scenes depicting the preperation and eating of food, music and dance.
+She often chooses classic motifs, such as scenes depicting the preparation and eating of food, music and dance.
 These narrative sequences are typical for Zizi's artwork.
 A recurring motif, central to her style, are large open eyes, reminiscent of the protective Hamsa, the hand that wards of evil glances.

 Her works are characterized by a combination of contemporary and historical elements that are described as both soft and strong, fantastical and realistic.

 Zizi paints on canvas and also works with sculpture - jugs, vases and lamps are typical objects for her.

 Important role models for Hafida Zizi are the artist Chaïbia Talal and Saladi.